aphp/edsteva/docs/index.md

 ```
 ## Working example: administrative records relative to visits

 Let's consider a basic category of data: administrative records relative to visits.
-Visits are characterized by a stay type (full hospitalisation, emergency, consultation, etc.).
+A visit is characterized by a care site, a length of stay, a stay type (full hospitalisation, emergency, consultation, etc.) and other characteristics.
 In this example, the objective is to estimate the availability of visits records with respect to time, care site and stay type.

 ### 1. Load your [data][loading-data]